 MODULE 17A.
 PROPELLER (only B1.1 & B1.2)

 The ΩMEGA International Aviation Academy is in the very pleasant position to announce that an exclusive cooperation agreement was signed with the University of South Wales, offering advanced Aerospace Engineering education.
 This is an important step in developing a long-term relationship between the University of South Wales, one of Britain’s major higher education institutions, and ΩMEGA International Aviation Academy.

-More specifically, the ΩMEGA graduates, after graduation from approved aircraft engineering-Part 66 courses, may apply to gain a full BSc (Hons) Aircraft Maintenance Engineering in one calendar year, to be introduced in 3rd year to the University of South Wales.
-Said course has been designed in consultation with aerospace and aviation industry professionals and is continually reviewed to ensure it meets the current professional demands of the aerospace industry.
+More specifically, the ΩMEGA graduates, after graduation from approved aircraft engineering-Part 66 courses, may apply to gain a full BSc (Hons) Aircraft Maintenance Engineering in one calendar year, to be introduced in the 3rd year at the University of South Wales. this spesific course has been designed in consultation with aerospace and aviation industry professionals and is continually reviewed to ensure it meets the current professional demands of the aerospace industry.